Sometimes you think everything’s been taken care of.

 “When is the most recent time that you saw Leonard Rivers?”

 “When I went into the cafeteria today to have lunch.
-He’d hassled a kid and asked him where I was.
-He scared the kid, who I know from middle school but who Leo wouldn’t have known.
+He’d hassled a kid and yelled at him to find where I was.
+He scared the kid, who I know from middle school but who Leo wouldn’t have known that.
 There were three big jocks who’d pulled him away from the kid and were sitting on Leo’s back.
 He was face-down on the floor.
 The school safety officer was there, and I confirmed that it was Leonard Rivers, who was supposed to be in jail.
 Right there in the cafeteria he threatened to shoot me in front of witnesses.
 Two Walnut Creek police officers arrived a few minutes later, and one of them, Walnut Creek Police Officer Ted Deering talked to me and I confirmed that it was Leo.
 I asked why he wasn’t in jail and he said he’d find out.
 He was one of the officers who came to my house last night after Leo broke in and attacked me.”

 “What happened last night?”